Careers advice and guidance

 If you’re an organisation, company or educational establishment in the Norfolk and Suffolk region and want to get involved with this council-backed charity project, please email team@icanbea.org.uk.

-The Source is a website for young people managed by Suffolk County Council's Children and Young People's (CYP) services.
+The Source is a website for young people in Suffolk managed by Suffolk County Council's Children and Young People's Engagement Hub Team.

-It provides information and advice on everything from work, training, and education options to health, relationships, housing, money issues and much more.
+It provides information and advice and sources of support on everything from work, training, and education options to health and wellbeing, relationships, housing, money issues and much more.

-To see how it can help you make good choices in your life, go to The Source website.
+To see how it can help you look at your career options, go to The Source website.

 National Careers Service